Growth of actions of solvable groups: Introduction

-So this result extends statement \ref{item-prop-noeth-exp} of Proposition \ref{prop-intro-noeth} from polycyclic groups to finite rank solvable groups.
+So this result extends the previously mentioned result for polycyclic groups to finite rank solvable groups.
 However we point out that the proof here is substantially more involved than in the polycyclic case.
 First we reduce the general case to the case of torsion-free finite rank solvable groups.
 Such a group is linear over $\Q$, and its nilpotent radical is subject to Malcev theory on torsion-free divisible nilpotent groups.
 We deduce Theorem \ref{thm-intro-prufer} from a general result on groups that are extensions $1\to N\to G\to Q\to 1$ where $N$ is a nilpotent group of finite rank and the action of $Q$ on $N^{ab}\otimes \Q$ satisfies a certain irreducibility condition (Theorem \ref{t-strongly-irreducible}), together with a result of independent interest which asserts that finite rank solvable groups always contain subgroups of a particular form, to which the previous result applies (Proposition \ref{prop-non-virt-nilp-subgroup}).

-The last problem that we discuss is whether the quadratic Schreier growth gap for torsion-free metabelian groups established in Theorem \ref{t-intro-metab-torsion-free} extends to torsion-free solvable groups.
+The last problem that we discuss is whether the quadratic Schreier growth gap for torsion-free metabelian groups from Theorem \ref{thm-intro-metab-quad} extends to torsion-free solvable groups.
 We conjecture that this is the case:

 \begin{conjecture} Let $G$ be a finitely generated solvable group which is virtually torsion-free, and not virtually abelian.
 Then $G$ has a Schreier growth gap $n^2$. \end{conjecture}